Green Tech: Digital technologies and sustainability

 Senior Project Manager

-Eurostars supports cross-border research cooperation of SMEs in Europe.
-On behalf of the BMBF, Prognos analyses the effectiveness of the Eurostars-2 programme at national level.
+Eurostars supports cross-border research cooperation between SMEs in Europe.
+On behalf of the BMBF, Prognos analysed the effectiveness of the Eurostars 2 programme at national level.

 Prognos is one of the oldest economic research centres in Europe.
 Founded at the University of Basel, Prognos experts have been conducting research for a wide range of clients from the public and private sectors since 1959 – politically independent, scientifically sound.